ast-grep/ast-grep.github.io/website/guide/quick-start.md

 ```

 ## Pattern
-Then search the occurrence of looking up a method from a nested structure. `ast-grep` uses **pattern** to find similar code.
+Let's search for occurrences of looking up a method from a nested structure. `ast-grep` uses **patterns** to find similar code.
-Think it as the pattern in our old-friend `grep` but it matches AST node instead of text.
+Think of it as the pattern in our old-friend `grep`, but instead of text, it matches AST nodes.
-We can write pattern as if write ordinary code.
-It will match all code that has the same syntactical structure.
+We can write patterns like we write ordinary code, and it will match all code that has the same syntactical structure.

 For example, the following pattern code